-Most organisations, if they’ve gone through this process, will likely have a list of 5 or more things they want to change.
+Most organisations, if they’ve gone through this process, will likely have a list of 5 or more things they want to change and ambitious agendas with numerous initiatives under each.
 Most organisations will also tell you that their people are struggling with change fatigue.
 Proliferation is the enemy of change, and it dilutes your ability to successfully drive change.
 In this world of information overload, multiple priorities, and fast pace, I dare to challenge all my clients to get down to 1 change they want to see that will help them start the cultural change process.
 It doesn’t mean they have to only stick with one forever, but in order to ignite change, it must be easy to understand, digestable, and desirable.
 Focus is your friend.

 4. Enlist others in the organisation to co-create the future.

 Any external person driving the program should also support this process and design ways to solicit meaningful input in a structured way, as it is you and your workforce that will live in this new cultural home.
 It is also you and your workforce that best know how things work today and how you would like things to work tomorrow.
 Engage as many people as possible.
 This doesn’t mean that everyone has to be involved in everything, just the conversations and decisions that really matter.
 This is your best chance at making the changes stick and energising people around topics that should matter dearly to them – how they and others treat each other and behave at work.